SitecorePowerShell/Book/security.md

 </configuration>
 ```

+If you disable *Anonymous Authentication* and enable *Windows Authentication* in IIS, such as the directory `sitecore modules\PowerShell\Services\` you'll need to use the **Credential** parameter for any command that interacts with the services.
+See the Remoting section for examples.

 ##### Minimal Web Service Configuration

 The following files are the bare minimum required to support SPE web services.
 This setup is suitable for environments such as the Content Delivery.